 ICES Professor Thomas J.R.
-Hughes, the Peter O’Donnell Chair in Computational and Applied Mathematics at will received its the 2017 SURA Distinguished Scientist Award.
+Hughes, the Peter O’Donnell Chair in Computational and Applied Mathematics received its 2017 SURA Distinguished Scientist Award.

-The award and its $10,000 honorarium will be presented to Dr. Hughes April 19, in conjunction with the SURA Board of Trustees meeting being held at Louisiana State University in Baton Rouge.
+The award and its $10,000 honorarium was presented to Dr. Hughes April 19, in conjunction with the SURA Board of Trustees meeting being held at Louisiana State University in Baton Rouge.

 “Dr. Hughes is an eminent scientist, bringing great distinction to his field of study and institution.
 SURA is proud to convey this special honor to him,” said Gordon Gee, President of West Virginia University and Chair of the SURA Council of Presidents.
 “His contributions to the analysis of structural, solid, and fluid systems in the area of computational mechanics–particularly for aerospace–are quite remarkable.”

 In his letter of nomination, Gregory L. Fenves, UT Austin president, wrote, “Tom is a valued colleague, an inspiring mentor, and an insightful elder statesman in the field of engineering.”
 He also noted that the International Congress of Mathematicians–which holds a congress every four years as the largest and most important event in the field of mathematics–selected Hughes

 to represent the field of numerical analysis at its 2010 event.